 ‘It was a town of machinery and tall chimneys out of which interminable serpents of smoke trailed themselves for ever and ever, and never got uncoiled’,

-The celebrated author renamed his fictional Northern industrial town setting, Coketown.
+The celebrated author named his fictional Northern industrial town setting, Coketown.

 That period of unrest in 1853/54 made headline news across the country, the struggle of the cotton workers against the Preston Cotton Masters also encouraging Dickens’ friend Elizabeth Gaskell to write the hugely successful 'North and South'.